 - Curious George: A curious little monkey who encourages children to explore their interests in new things.
 You can also read Curious George books with Baby for the full multimedia experience.

 - Mister Rogers: You might remember this one from your childhood.
 Mister Rogers’ Neighborhood is all about being friendly, caring, cooperative, and just plain neighborly!

 - Daniel Tiger’s Neighborhood: For a bit of an update on Mister Rogers’ Neighborhood, look no further than Daniel Tiger.
 It has similar social-emotional themes and uses music to help teach toddlers about life.

 - Super Why: This show is designed for children 3 to 6, so some of the educational material about vocab or learning to read might go over Baby‘s head at first, but there’s plenty of room to grow!

 - Sesame Street: This classic show is visually stimulating and helps teach about imagination, social skill, and making friends with all kinds of different people (and puppets).

 There are more educational programs appropriate for Baby than just these, and you can explore shows in different styles and on different networks to see what works best for you and your toddler.
-What kinds of content does she respond to, and what makes her ask questions?
+What kinds of content does they respond to, and what makes them ask questions?
 Actively watching these shows and participating with your little one will help you maximize the educational aspects and better understand what shows are right for your family.
 Good luck with all those catchy theme songs!